fengyuanchen/compressorjs/README.md

 - Type: `number`
 - Default: `0`

-The min width of the output image.
+The min-width of the output image.
 The value should be greater than `0` and should not be greater than the `maxWidth`.

 ### minHeight

 - Type: `number`
 - Default: `0`

-The min height of the output image.
+The min-height of the output image.
 The value should be greater than `0` and should not be greater than the `maxHeight`.

 ### width